Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Louvre Pyramid| ©Guilhem Vellut

-Don't shop just for the sake of shopping: While it is true that the mall has many electronics and clothing stores, I recommend buying only those items that are exclusive to the museum and that you won't be able to buy elsewhere.
-This is because, in general, the prices of non-museum items are usually more expensive.
+Do not buy just for the sake of buying: although it is true that the mall has many electronics and clothing stores, I recommend buying only those items that are exclusive to the museum and that you will not be able to buy elsewhere.
+This is because, in general, the prices of items not related to the museum are usually more expensive.